modular-component/website/docs/usage/writing-custom-stages.md

 title: Writing Custom Stages
 ---

+This guide describes how to write custom stage function providers, such as those provided by our [official extensions](../extensions/official/official.md).

+Use your own custom stages to personalize your `ModularComponent` experience and tailor it to your application (inject services, access a global store, use your internationalization solution...).

 ## Stage function shape

 A stage function is a function that can be passed to the `.with()` method